MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/auditpol.md

 ---
 title: auditpol
-description: Reference topic for the auditpol command, which displays information about and performs functions to manipulate audit policies. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the auditpol command, which displays information about and performs functions to manipulate audit policies. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article